madzot/ivaldi-diagram-editor/MVP/refactored/frontend/components/README.md

         Parameters:
             _ (tkinter.Event): Event object that is passed from application configuration.

+    .__on_configure_move__()
+        Moves Spiders and Boxes to their relative current positions.

+        This function is used when the canvas is configured, it will keep items in their relative positions, movement is done with bypassing legality.

     .debounce(wait_time)
         Decorator that will debounce a function so that it is called after wait_time seconds.